home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 ### Via the frontend

 Menu: *Configuration* -> *Integrations*.
-Search for "NETGEAR", click submit try to autodetect the URL of the router, fill the configuration form, click submit.
+Search for "NETGEAR", fill the configuration form, click submit.

 ### Via the configuration file